hannutt/MsgBoard/README.md

 CAPTCHA

 When the user leaves a new message, the program asks for the result of a simple addition.
 The numbers are randomly between 1-10, and if the user gives a correct result, the save message button will change from disabled to enabled.
-This is done with the javascript math.random, eval and input field onChange methods
+This is done with the javascript math.random, eval and input field onBlur methods.

 SQL SEARCHES